Star Trek: Discovery: Visual effects

-Visual effects producers were hired to begin work on the series during the initial writing period, with Fuller explaining that they wanted to develop distinct looks for classic Star Trek effects such as digitally-augmented alien species and transporter beams.
+Visual effects producers were hired to begin work on the series during the initial writing period, with Fuller explaining that they wanted to develop distinct looks for classic Star Trek effects such as digitally augmented alien species and transporter beams.
 Pixomondo is the primary visual effects vendor for the series, with other vendors including Spin VFX, Ghost VFX, Mackevision, Crafty Apes, DNEG, The Mill, and FX3X, as well as visual effects supervisor Jason Zimmerman's in-house team at CBS Studios.
-Visual effects shots for each episode on Discovery typically take eight-to-ten months to complete, and include fully digital environments such as the shuttle bay of Discovery, digital extensions of sets, shots of the Discovery and other starships, digital creatures, holograms, and 32nd century technology such as programmable matter.
+Visual effects shots for each episode on Discovery typically take eight to ten months to complete, and include fully digital environments such as the shuttle bay of Discovery, digital extensions of sets, shots of the Discovery and other starships, digital creatures, holograms, and 32nd century technology such as programmable matter.

 Music

 Several composers auditioned for the series, including Charles Henri Avelange, and Fil Eisler whose audition music was used for the series' first teaser.
 Cliff Eidelman and Austin Wintory were also considered for the role, before Jeff Russo was announced as composer for the series in July 2017.
 Russo wanted the show's main theme to embody the ideals of Star Trek and "a commonality in people" by only using chords that have a common note, with a melody then added over the top.
 The theme is bookended by elements of the original Star Trek theme by Alexander Courage.
 Russo acknowledged that not all existing Star Trek fans were going to appreciate the new theme, but felt that regardless of how it compared to previous themes in the franchise it still accurately represented this series.
 Russo recorded the series' score with a 60-piece orchestra, initially at the Eastwood Scoring Stage at Warner Bros.
 Studios in California.
 Due to the COVID-19 pandemic, musicians for the third season were recorded individually and their performances combined.

 Individual soundtrack albums for the two chapters of the first season were respectively released on December 15, 2017, and April 6, 2018.
-A soundtrack album for the second season was released on July 19, 2019, for the third on April 16, 2021, and for the fourth on August 26, 2022.
+A soundtrack album for the second season was released on July 19, 2019, for the third on April 16, 2021, for the fourth on August 26, 2022, and for the fifth on October 18, 2024.